-For December's Quotes for a Cause, we are partnering with the Capital Area Housing Partnership (CAHP).
+For December's Quotes for a Cause, we partnered with the Capital Area Housing Partnership (CAHP).
+We were able to drop by this morning and present them with a check for $500!
 CAHP develops strong, diverse neighborhoods with a focus on affordable housing, home ownership and financial security in mid-Michigan.
 They recognize each community is unique, with many populations calling it home.
 CAHP strives to create a balance between owner occupied and rental housing, especially in vintage neighborhoods designed for single family homes.

 CAHP believes strong partnerships between local government, neighbors, businesses and organizations like them are best able to achieve these results.
 Their strategies for achieving these goals include building a foundation of financial and home buyer knowledge, providing down payment assistance programs and/or creating exceptional, affordable housing stock for their clients.
 Programs designed to keep people in their current homes include foreclosure intervention and homeowner renovation programs.

 CAHP runs the Homeowner Education & Resource Opportunity (HERO) program, which consists of HERO classes, the tool library, and Tuesday Toolmen.